-Different types of starters are used to start the different types of an electric motor in engineering plants.
+Different types of starters are used to start the different types of electric motors in engineering plants.

-Air compressor engineering, the compressor is driven by electric motor and these motors are started by starters according to the requirement.
+In Air compressor engineering, the compressor is driven by an electric motor, and these motors are started by starters according to the requirement.

 These starters may be fully automatic with a push button to operate.